 Do you have to sign a written warning?–

 - You are not required to sign a written warning and you should certainly not do so if you consider it to be unfair.
 You should ask for a copy of the warning.

-- If you have received a warning which you consider inadequate or otherwise unfair and your employment is terminated, you may have grounds to make a claim for unfair dismissal.
-You should seek legal advice immediately, as there is a 14 day time limit within which you can make a claim.
+- If you have received a warning that you consider to be inadequate or otherwise unfair and your employment is terminated, you may have grounds to make a claim for unfair dismissal.
+You should seek legal advice immediately, as there is a 14-day time limit within which you can make a claim.

 You should not be dismissed if you remedy the problem referred to in the written warning.
 If a different problem occurs leading to a further written warning, you should be given the opportunity to remedy that situation and you cannot be lawfully dismissed if you do so, even though it is your second written warning.
 However, a series of written warnings which demonstrate a consistent failure to perform work correctly can lead to termination of employment.
 We have been successful on many occasions in winning compensation for people who have received four baseless written warnings, however, the chances of success diminish as the numbers of warnings grow.